runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or
   ATLANTIS_EMOJI_REACTION=thumbsup
   ```
   The emoji reaction to use for marking processed comments.
-Currently supported on GitHub and GitLab.
+Currently supported on Azure DevOps, GitHub and GitLab.
   Defaults to `eyes`.

 ### `--enable-policy-checks`
   ```bash